12 of the Coolest McDonald’s Locations Around the World

 This photo is just more proof that the world’s most ornate McDonald’s locations are in Europe.
 In Varna, Bulgaria, visitors and locals can dine on McNuggets, McFlurries, and McEverything else inside this fancy, pink restaurant.

 OK, so this McDonald’s doesn’t actually have an observatory or planetarium attached to it, but it definitely looks like it.
 Plus, you have a great view of the Eastern European scenery of Tbilisi, Georgia.
+If you want to stick to your diet, check out the healthiest things you can order at McDonald’s.

 A Historic McDonald’s

 The Birch House in George Town, Penang, Malaysia, was originally used as an office for a tin smelting plant called Eastern Smelting in 1908.
 The mansion was eventually abandoned, until Ivory Properties Group bought it in the early 2000s and turned it into the developers’ headquarters.
 And yes, the building now also houses a two-story, 24-hour McDonald’s, complete with drive-through.
-Check out the healthiest things you can order at McDonald’s.

 The Millennium McNugget